 The link between gameplay and response time

-Before we can look at this relationship, we must first ask ourselves, “What is the response time?”
+Before we can look at this relationship, we first know what response time is.
 More accurately referred to as pixel response time, this parameter is a determination of the time it takes for a given pixel to shift colors; this is mostly Gray-to-Gray (G2G).

-Most people think that input lag (time it takes for a controller action to perform an action in the game) is the cause of the on-screen delay.
+Most people think that input lag (the time it takes for a controller action to perform an action in the game) is the cause of the on-screen delay.
 This isn’t the case.

 Motion blurring/smearing/ghosting is what is perceived as a result of variations in the pixel response time.
 If the time it takes for transitioning between colors by the pixels, that is, the pixel response time is high, then the motion will tend to be difficult to track and be less clear.